viamrobotics/docs/docs/internals/local-configuration-file.md

 - Linux: <file>/etc/viam.json</file>
 - macOS: <file>/opt/homebrew/etc/viam.json</file>

-You can also use the [example configuration file](#example-json-configuration-file) below to base your robot's configuration on.
+You can also use the [example configuration file](#example-json-configuration-file) below to base your machine's configuration on.

 {{% alert title="Note" color="note" %}}
 This process is not required if your robot is connected to the Viam app.